jbmoelker/jinja-compat-tests/README.md

 This project aims to cover all features of the templating language(s).
 The test setup consists of:

 * [1 shared set of test files](tests) for all template features
-* a render script for each template engine
+* a render script for each template engine (see below)

-All scripts render the tests to [output/](output/) in a directory per template engine.
+All scripts render the tests to `output/` in a directory per template engine.
 The output file has the same name as the test file, but with the rendered result.
 If a render error occurs an error log file is written to the tests output destination instead.

-## Jinja2
+### Jinja2

-### Install
+#### Install

 The Jinja2 setup requires [Python](https://www.python.org/) (>= 3.3) and `pip3` (comes with Python3) to be installed.
 Then install dependencies: